Write Version Dependent Code

 The use case we will implement in the following example will show how to display messages in the player's chat.
 We have already implemented this, but it is relatively easy to show and understand.

-We will first create a new interface in our core
+First, create a new interface (an abstract class would also work) in the core

 Now to the implementation.
 First, we implement the interface ExampleChatExecutor